Earthquakes on January 17, 2026

 2026-01-17 2026-01-17 18:22:30 UTC | 2.2ml | 6 km SW of Volcano, Hawaii 19.392°, -155.274° | -1.1 km | - | - | - | Auto | USGS → |

-Reports of a magnitude 2.2 earthquake 6 km SW of Volcano, Hawaii came in on January 17, 2026 at 18:22 UTC.
+This magnitude 2.2 event was detected 6 km SW of Volcano, Hawaii on January 17, 2026, with origin time 18:22 UTC.
 In the 72 hours after this event, the USGS recorded 4 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 At just -1.1 km, it was the shallowest earthquake in the current dataset — a shallow crustal event.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.392°, -155.274°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+Geolocation places the event at 19.392°N, -155.274°E. The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-17 2026-01-17 18:22:29 UTC | 2.1ml | 7 km SW of Volcano, Hawaii 19.384°, -155.279° | 1.4 km | - | - | - | ✓ Reviewed | USGS → |

-January 17, 2026 brought a magnitude 2.1 earthquake 7 km SW of Volcano, Hawaii, logged at 18:22 UTC.
+A magnitude 2.1 earthquake was recorded 7 km SW of Volcano, Hawaii on January 17, 2026 at 18:22 UTC.
 In the 72 hours after this event, the USGS recorded 4 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 At a depth of just 1.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.384°, -155.279°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.384°N, -155.279°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-17 2026-01-17 18:21:09 UTC | 2.1ml | 117 km N of Yakutat, Alaska 60.593°, -139.961° | 9.5 km | - | - | - | ✓ Reviewed | USGS → |

-On January 17, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 117 km N of Yakutat, Alaska at 18:21 UTC.
-It arrived roughly 8 hours after a larger magnitude 3.1 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 9.5 km, the event was shallow crustal.
+The USGS recorded this magnitude 2.1 earthquake 117 km N of Yakutat, Alaska at 18:21 UTC on January 17, 2026.
+Coming 8 hours after a magnitude 3.1 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 9.5 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.593°, -139.961°.
+Coordinates: 60.593°, -139.961°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-17 2026-01-17 18:06:52 UTC | 2.0ml | 107 km N of Yakutat, Alaska 60.509°, -139.499° | 3.3 km | - | - | - | ✓ Reviewed | USGS → |